dylankiss/odoo-dev/README.md

 - `o-bin-c` already contains the addons path for a Community server.
 - `o-bin-e` already contains the addons path for an Enterprise server.

+**Upgrading Odoo** (from within the workspace folder)
+- `o-bin-up` can be used instead of `odoo/odoo-bin --upgrade-path=...` with the same arguments.
+- `o-bin-up-c` already contains the addons path for a Community server.
+- `o-bin-up-e` already contains the addons path for an Enterprise server.

 **Debugging Odoo** (from within the workspace folder)
 - `o-bin-deb` can be used instead of `odoo/odoo-bin` with the same arguments, and starts a debug session using [`debugpy`](https://github.com/microsoft/debugpy) and waits for your local debugger to connect to it before starting.